shubm-quodes/repl-reqs/README.md

+# real-reqs
-## Make HTTP requests from a repl with autocompletion
+Draft and send HTTP requests using a 'Read Evaluate Print Loop'